Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 http://www.dentsu.co.jp/news/release/2017/0518-009293.html

-A "subscription-based business" is essentially a recurring-revenue business model.
-It's already commonplace for digital services like software, music, and video, so most people have heard the term.
+A "subscription-based business" is essentially a recurring payment business model.
+It's already commonplace for digital services like software, music, and video, so most people have likely heard the term.

 Currently, this subscription model is poised to transform consumer purchasing behavior.
 It is increasingly being adopted for "non-digital" products like automobiles, clothing, cosmetics, and shavers.